 For example, it is common for these cross-type dogs to be able to take a long walk that lasts many, many hours.
-This will keep their energy levels better balanced, and it will help you avoid ending up with a dog that has excess energy.
+This will keep their energy levels better balanced and help you avoid ending up with a dog with excess energy.

-They tend to become destructive and aggravated when they have problems expending all that energy.
+They become destructive and aggravated when they have problems expending all that energy.
 If you take them for a walk, however, they can burn off most of that energy.

-Keep this in mind, as other breeds can become quite difficult to control without intense exercise.
-Although it takes a commitment to get them out and about, they have a fraction of the fitness needs and demands of other dogs.
+Keep this in mind, as other breeds can become difficult to control without intense exercise.
+Although it takes a commitment to get them out and about, they have a fraction of other dogs' fitness needs and demands.

-Unfortunately, this is a breed of dog that is bound to have some serious health issues in life if they are unlucky.
-While the main races they're based on aren't too dissimilar, there's enough variety to make life a bit uncomfortable for them.
+Unfortunately, this breed of dog is bound to have some serious health issues in life if they are unlucky.
+While the primary races they're based on aren't too dissimilar, there's enough variety to make life uncomfortable for them.
 That's why you should probably look to find a dog that you can raise with relative comfort if you're not willing to shell out to deal with various health issues such as: